Skip to content

 Email + CRM + docs

-Strong first-stack shape for triage, follow-up, and record updates that remain visible and reversible.
+Strong first-stack shape for lead routing, follow-up, and record updates that remain visible and reversible.

 Useful when support quality and routing discipline matter more than aggressive automation coverage.